Nikkuniku/Java_Repository/README.md

 # FileName :Description
 Fibonacchi.java :Calculating fibonacci number
 Judgementprimenumber.java :To judge whether the number is PRIME NUMBER.
+derivation.java :To derivate the function y=ax^2 (a,x are ANY constant)